 Youth + Environment + Work + Community

 Greenagers, through its paid employment programs, internships and apprenticeships, engages teens and young adults in meaningful work in environmental conservation, sustainable farming, natural resource management, and vocational skills building.
 In the Berkshires, Northwest Connecticut, and nearby New York State, our trail crews maintain existing trails and build new trails for local, regional, and national conservation organizations.
 Our Farm and Food Justice Team stewards April Hill Farm and works with local farmers, learning animal husbandry and organic agriculture.
 They also install front-yard gardens for area families, glean produce for local food service agencies, and promote food justice through community work and advocacy.

 Greenagers participants learn the value of teamwork, collaboration, initiative and solid work ethics.
 They learn about community partnerships through collaborations with area nonprofits, businesses and organizations that both hire Greenagers and partner with Greenagers’ broader mission of youth and community engagement.
 We embrace the values of service and stewardship, and we support social and environmental progress in all of our work.

 Greenagers was formed in 2007 as a program of The Center for Peace through Culture.
 On January 1, 2013, Greenagers incorporated as its own organization, Greenagers, Inc. and is now a 501 (c)(3) organization.

-Our work is funded through contracts with conservation clients, grants, and contributions from individuals and businesses.
+Our work is funded through contracts with conservation clients, private and government grants, and contributions from individuals and businesses.